Real-Time Dam Levels

 Catchment & Hydrological Impact

 The Reynolds Creek acts as the primary lifeblood for Moogerah, making it a cornerstone of the North East Coast network.
-Hydrological health in this specific drainage basin is vital for downstream ecosystems.
+Managing the flow from the Reynolds Creek ensures that downstream agricultural zones receive consistent supply.
 The North East Coast region relies heavily on the seasonal inflows captured here.

 Agricultural & Economic Significance